LemonFountainPerson/The-Lemon-Engine/Documentation.md

 };
 ```

 Objects use xVelocity/yVelocity to move every frame via updateObjects, even if no custom behaviour is implemented.
-Using the velocity is preferable instead of
+Using the velocity is preferable
-changing the position directly as the moveObject functions also handle interaction/collision with the player if it solid.
-By default, objects will have no
+instead of changing the position directly as the moveObject functions also handle interaction/collision with the player if it solid.
+By default,
-velocity, and so static props can dynamically be moved.
-Several helper functions part of gameObjects.c can also be used to supplement functionality.
-As
+objects will have no velocity, and so static props can dynamically be moved.
+Several helper functions part of gameObjects.c can also be used to
-mentioned before, objects store all values associated with positioning and velocity within its PhysicsRect structure.
+supplement functionality.
+As mentioned before, objects store all values associated with positioning and velocity within its PhysicsRect structure.

 Another such set of helper functions are changeXSizeBy and changeYSizeBy.
-These can be used to keep the object centered as you change its size, and also handles
+These can be used to keep the object centered as you change its size, and also
-collision with the player.
+handles collision with the player.

 Objects also have the overlapsObjectType, overlapsObjectSolid and OverlapsObjectAllSolids functions.
-These can be used to detect overlap/collision with specific
+These can be used to detect overlap/collision with
-groups of objects depending on which one you use.
-OverlapsObjectAllSolids is particularly helpful with collision detection for objects as it essentially acts
+specific groups of objects depending on which one you use.
+OverlapsObjectAllSolids is particularly helpful with collision detection for objects as it
-the same way that the player detection does.
+essentially acts the same way that the player detection does.

-The method for animating an object uses currentAnimation to set the animaton currently playing, while animationTick can be used to determine the current frame
-in the animation its on.
-Having two spearate variables allows for some control such as switching to a near identical animation as the currently playing one and
-not changing the animationTick in order to preserve fluidity of motion if the two animation's timings are similiar.

-While these two variables can (optionally) be used to control the state of the animation of the object, in order to actually switch the currently drawn sprite
-the function switchObjectSprite or SwitchObjectSpriteName is used.
-It simply takes in an input object pointer and an integer ID or string respectively to switch
-the sprite to.
-All sprites have both a sprite ID (which simply starts from 1 and counts upwards, effectively acting as an index) and a char string as a sprite
-name.

 The ParentObject pointer is normally set to NULL, but can be assigned to another object to classify a parent relationship between objects.
-This is useful for
+This is
-syncing state with another object without having to search for it.
-When a parent object is marked for deletion, all objects that have it as its parent will be
+useful for syncing state with another object without having to search for it.
+When a parent object is marked for deletion, all objects that have it as
-marked for deletion as well, and this will continue recursively until the end of the parent 'tree' is reached.
+its parent will be marked for deletion as well, and this will continue recursively until the end of the parent 'tree' is reached.

 **Technical Details**